 2. Click ‘Manage’ from the menu at the top of the page.

-3. Select the domain you want to renew by clicking the number next to it to reveal the checked box.
+3. Select the domain you want to update.

 5. On the checkout page, select the number of years that you want to renew your domain for from the drop-down menu and click the ‘Continue’ button.
 The maximum period of registration time allowed for a domain name is ten years.
 If a domain name expires in 4 years, you can only add a maximum of 6 additional years to the renewal.